Myth #1 - Palliative care makes death occur sooner

 Myth #6 - Pain is a part of dying

 Fact: Pain is not always a part of dying.
-If pain is experienced near end of life, there are many ways it can be alleviated.
+If pain is experienced near end of life, there are many ways it can be addressed.

 See also: Pain